cgyarvin/urbit/doc/book/1-nock.markdown

 128-bit hash of an RSA public key.
 If you get an invitation, it's a 32-bit number.
 Either way, that number is encoded in a phonetic base designed to make it easy to remember.
-So if it's a 128-bit seat or "pawn", it looks like:
+So if it's a 128-bit seat or `pawn`, it looks like:

 	~ralnyl-panned-tinmul-winpex--togtux-ralsem-lanrus-pagrup